nbs-system/naxsi-rules/README.md

-Here you will find naxsi rules proven to work in a production environment.
+Here you will find naxsi rules provided and maintained by the community.

-* wordpress.rules: naxsi whitelist rules for a WordPress website
-* dokuwiki.rules: naxsi whitelist rules for a DokuWiki website
+Naxsi's team is not involved into writting or maintaining those rules.